NorthCountrySuites/NorthCountrySuites.github.io/README.md

 ## Recommendations

-Judith lives in the neighborhood and is familiar with local businesses and activates.
+Judith lives in the neighborhood and is familiar with local businesses and activities.
 The in-house guestbook includes a list of recommended restaurants and bars.
 If something is not covered in the guestbook, please message the host for additional guidance.

 ## Safety